Channel Matters: Estimating Channel Influence for Multivariate Time Series: Empirical Analysis

 \subsubsection{Additional Analysis}

-In this section, we conduct several experiments to validate the effectiveness of the channel-wise influence function and explore the characteristics of the channel-wise influence function.
+In this section, we conduct several experiments to validate the effectiveness of the ChInf and explore its characteristics.

-{\bf{Ablation Study: }} In our method, the most important part is the design of channel-wise influence and replacing the reconstructed or predicted error with our channel-wise self-influence to detect the anomalies.
+{\bf{Ablation Study: }} In our method, the most important part is the design of ChInf and replacing the reconstructed or predicted error with our ChInf to detect the anomalies.
 We conduct ablation studies on different datasets and models.
-Fig~\ref{a1} and Fig~\ref{b1} show that the channel-wise influence is better than the original influence function and the original influence function is worse than the reconstruct error.
-It is because that the original influence function fail to distinguish which channel is abnormal more specifically.
-In addition, Both the two figures indicate that our method can perform well based on different model architectures, which proves the effectiveness and generalization ability of our data-centric method.
-Because of the superiority of our channel-wise influence function compared with the original influence function, it is necessary to design a channel-wise influence function.
+Fig~\ref{a1} and Fig~\ref{b1} show that the ChInf is better than the original TracIn~\citep{pruthi2020estimating} and the original TracIn is worse than the reconstructed error.
+It is because that the original TracIn fails to distinguish which channel is abnormal more specifically.
+Additionally, both figures demonstrate that our method achieves strong performance across different models, underscoring the effectiveness and generalization capability of our data-centric approach.
+Given the superiority of ChInf over the TracIn, the design of a dedicated ChInf becomes essential.

-{\bf{Generalization Analysis: }}To demonstrate the generalizability of our method, we applied our channel-wise influence function to various model architectures and presented the results in the following table \ref{tab:generalization}.
-As clearly shown in the table, our method consistently exhibited superior performance across different model architectures.
-Therefore, we can conclude that our method is suitable for different types of models, proving that it is a qualified data-centric approach.
-Due to space limitations, full results can be found in Table.~\ref{tab:full_generalization} in Appendix.